Dometrain/deep-dive-typescript/2-type-narrowing/2.15-summary/readme.md

 | 12.
 Type assertions                           | `const value = someValue as string`                                    | Treat a value as a specific type, **dangerously**.                             |
 | 13.
 Non-null assertion                        | `const value = someValue!`                                             | Tell TypeScript that a value is not null or undefined, **dangerously**.        |

-Also, there are many third-party libraries that assist with type narrowing at runtime including Zod, Valibot, tiny-invariant, typia, and io-ts.
+Also, there are many third-party libraries that assist with validation and type narrowing at runtime including Zod, Valibot, ArkType, and tiny-invariant.
 We'll explore Zod later - it's the most popular choice for runtime validation.